bhollis/jsonview/README.md

 Developing JSONView
 -------------------

+Before contributing to JSONView, make sure to read the [Contributing Guidelines](CONTRIBUTING.md).
+I appreciate contributions people make to JSONView, but the goal of the add-on is to be simple and straightforward, so I frequently reject contributions that add complexity or unnecessary features.
+Please consider filing an issue before doing any work, so you don't waste time on something I won't accept.

 * Install [Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK)
 * Make sure the SDK Virtual Environment is activated by running `cfx` from shell prompt.
 * Run `python build.py run` or `cfx run` to test in Firefox.